 The cost of doing so is now more than the fees of nine guineas charged to the youngest of the initial intake of 34 pupils.
 However, the fact that the school roll is currently about 750 suggests that many parents continue to believe that Queen’s College provides value for money.
 It counts amongst its alumni a Nobel Prize winner, a Lord Chief Justice, Cabinet ministers, captains of industry, sports champions and many others who have excelled in various fields in keeping with the school motto that pupils should be prepared not for study but for life:"non scholae sed vitae discimus."

 This has only been possible over the decades because of the dedication of the School’s staff and the effective leadership of a distinguished line of fine Headmasters.
-These stretch from Mr Thomas Sibly, who served the school for its first 40 years to the present incumbent, Mr Chris Alcock.
+These stretch from Mr Thomas Sibly, who served the school for its first 40 years to the present incumbent.
 Each has ensured adherence to the principles of the School’s founders whilst adapting to the circumstances and demands of the time.
 This is most obvious in the expansion and modernisation of the campus with the acquisition of the old Civil Service playing fields and development of a new Sixth Form Centre as the most recent examples of this development.
-Originally the School was comprised overwhelmingly of boarders until the last quarter of the 20th century whereas today, day pupils form 60% of the population, ranging from children as young as three to eighteen years of age.
+Originally the School was comprised overwhelmingly of boarders until the last quarter of the 20th century whereas today, day pupils form 60% of the population, ranging from babies to eighteen years of age.
 Similarly, from being a School exclusively for boys, girls now make up half the School body since their admittance 30 years ago.
 Queen’s College can claim to be truly co-educational with all the benefits that ensue for its pupils, socially and academically, and in the performing arts and sport.

 But the school exists to serve more than its own.
 This was most vividly demonstrated during World War I and World War II when 99 former pupils and staff of the School were killed on active service.
 When Queen’s College stood in relative geographical isolation, reinforced by the nature of boarding education, its links with the town were limited.
 However, as the town has grown around the school so Queen’s has embraced the local community.
 Its facilities are increasingly used by clubs and societies based in Taunton and its pupils are more engaged with local society through charity work, activities associated with The Duke of Edinburgh’s Award scheme (adopted since the inception of the scheme) and various links with local schools.